 From there, I researched the cultural and spiritual meaning of willow trees.
 The colors of the trees depict special meaning and rich symbolism.
 The trunk of the tree is brown, which symbolizes stability, support, strength and structure.
 Brown depicts a sense of responsibility, and duty or security.
 The green of the leaves on the branches represent balance, growth, learning and harmony.
 (Look closely, the leaves are people in our logo!)

-Finally, in scripture, willow is always associated with a brook or river, representing renewal or a perpetual source of nourishment.
-The name represents who I am and what I want my business to be to my clients.
+Finally, in scripture, the willow is always associated with a brook or river, representing renewal or a perpetual source of nourishment.
+The name represents who I am and what I want my business to be for my clients.

 Kimberly firmly believes in achieving and maintaining the highest level of ethical standards for businesses, both large and small.
 Fostering a respectful, diverse, safe, and satisfying workplace environment is essential for the growth of both the business and the employee.
 Human resources is a balance of achieving business objectives with employee development and engagement.
 The ability to recognize and appreciate the fact that there are two or more perspectives on the same issue goes a long way to achieve a balanced, workable solution when issues arise.
 Recognizing when something needs improvement and taking steps to make corrections is essential to every positive workplace strategy.